EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip/ns-ip.md

 ##enable ns ip

-Enables the specified IP address configured on the NetScaler appliance.
+Enables the specified VIP address configured on the NetScaler appliance.

 ##Synopsys